Pete Buttigieg talks electability, gaining ground in Reno stop

 Whether he can prevail in a crowded Democratic field, and then defeat President Donald Trump, is “something that’s holding some folks back.”

-RENO — Running consistently four places back in the Democratic presidential race, Pete Buttigieg knows that to gain ground his campaign needs “to think a little more deeply about the issue of electability.”
+RENO — Running consistently four places back in the Democratic presidential race, Pete Buttigieg knows that, in order to gain ground, his campaign needs “to think a little more deeply about the issue of electability.”

 Whether he can prevail in a crowded Democratic field, and then defeat President Donald Trump, is “something that’s holding some folks back.”

 He spoke in a sit-down interview Saturday on his first campaign stop to Nevada outside Las Vegas.
-On the day’s agenda: meeting with affordable housing activists and striking auto workers; greeting campaign workers at the opening of his Reno headquarters and holding a rally with supporters at Sparks High School; and at night, speaking at a state Democratic fundraiser in Reno with other candidates and their surrogates.
+On the day’s agenda: meeting with affordable-housing activists and striking auto workers; greeting campaign workers at the opening of his Reno headquarters and holding a rally with supporters at Sparks High School; and speaking at an evening state Democratic fundraiser in Reno with other candidates and their surrogates.

-With the weather threatening — it would later drop an unseasonably cold rain and snow on the good-sized crowd lined up outside the school gym entrance — Buttigieg answered the electability question and gave his views on the impeachment process, why evangelicals support a president not known for his piety, America’s standing in the world, and issues of particular importance to Nevadans.
+With the weather threatening — it would drop an unseasonably cold rain and snow on the good-sized crowd lined up outside the school gym entrance — Buttigieg answered the electability question and gave his views on the impeachment process, why evangelicals support a president not known for his piety, America’s standing in the world and issues of importance to Nevadans.

 “What we’re seeing is that most voters, even if they name a candidate, are saying that they haven’t made up their mind.
 So it feels that it’s wide open, but that’s going to start shifting,” he said in an interview at Washoe County Democratic Party headquarters before the rally.
 His Nevada ground game is revving up, campaign staffers said earlier, with about three dozen workers statewide, even in places such as Elko and other areas not known to be particularly kind to Democrats.